marktellez/devmentorlive-3.0/content/_index.en.md

 ---
 title: "Learn Web Development and JavaScript from an Expert Mentor"
 h1: "Learn ReactJS, NextJS, MongoDB and JavaScript from an Expert Developer"
 summary: "JavaScript moves fast.
-So does web development, but with the help of an Expert Mentor and Sr. Developer, it is attainable."
+So does web development, but with the help of an Expert Mentor and Sr. Developer, you CAN learn this subject!"
+description: "Get Mentored by an Expert Web Developer with 10 years experience in mentoring aspiring developers."
 ---

 {{<lead>}}